 Since we've got a limited palette this year after 2008's yellow-fest I started playing with black/white/metallic themes for VIP wristbands.
 Branded with the show logo as large as possible.
 Here's a mockup of a few using a font very similar to Ollie's custom typeface.

+This is the company previous years have been using.
 If everyone's alright with continuing to use vinyl then that's definitely the best option, more secure than snap bands, easier to operate than the fabric tags (festivals etc) and just generally better than silicone which are a bit too Amnesty International.

 Ideas?